Large-scale dispersive estimates for acoustic operators: homogenization meets localization: Introduction and main results

 Whereas \eqref{eq:periodic-disp-Pc} is a neat $\Ld^\infty-\Ld^1$ estimate, this estimate~\eqref{eq:periodic-disp-0} takes the form of a large-scale averaged $\Ld^\infty-\Ld^1$ estimate with a correction term involving the energy norm.
 There is obviously a trade-off in $R$ in this estimate: the smaller~$R$, the stronger the left-hand side; the larger~$R$, the smaller the correction term in the right-hand side.
 Note that this estimate~\eqref{eq:periodic-disp-0} still encodes dispersive effects in the regime of times~$t$ and averaging scales~$R$ for which the correction term can be absorbed into the left-hand side (this is the way we shall proceed in the proof of Theorem~\ref{th:main}).
 In view of the conservation of the $\Ld^2$ norm, this estimate therefore bears information if the energy norm is much smaller than the $\Ld^2$ norm, that is, at low Fourier modes.
 This contrasts with the standard way how dispersive estimates such as~\eqref{eq:standard-disp-1} are exploited, that is, typically in form of Strichartz estimates to control high frequencies.

 In order to take better advantage of~\eqref{eq:periodic-disp-0} at low frequencies, we note that it can be naturally post-processed by scaling.
-More precisely, the above periodic argument shows that this estimate is unchanged upon rescaling the underlying periodic coefficient field: by scaling, we then deduce for all $t\ge0$, $\kappa,R>0$, and $u^\circ\in\Ld^1\cap H^1(\R^d)$,
+More precisely, the above periodic argument shows that this estimate is unchanged upon rescaling the underlying periodic coefficient field. {Applying~\eqref{eq:periodic-disp-0} with $u^\circ$, $t$, $R$, and the coefficient field~$a$ replaced by $u^\circ(\frac\cdot\kappa)$, $\kappa t$, $\kappa R$, and~$a(\frac\cdot\kappa)$, respectively, and changing variables, we obtain} for all $t\ge0$, $\kappa,R>0$, and $u^\circ\in\Ld^1\cap H^1(\R^d)$,

-The additional frequency parameter $\kappa$ in this estimate further increases possible nontrivial trade-off between the terms.
+The additional frequency parameter $\kappa$ in this estimate further increases the possible nontrivial trade-off between the terms.

 We are now in position to state our main result on large-scale dispersive estimates.
 More precisely, we show that the estimate~\eqref{eq:periodic-disp-0+} indeed holds in the periodic setting (yet, in a slightly weaker version, with an additional error term $\kappa R^{-d/2}\|u^\circ\|_{\Ld^2(\R^d)}$ in the right-hand side), and we derive a corresponding improved estimate for localized data in the spirit of~\eqref{eq:standard-disp-2}.
 Although this could be proved by means of Floquet--Bloch theory as suggested above starting from~\eqref{eq:periodic-disp-Pc}, we provide a different approach based on homogenization.
 As it does not rely on Floquet--Bloch theory, our method can also be used to obtain corresponding results in the quasiperiodic and random settings.